reedcallan/Telling-Stories-with-Data/README.md

 This is my portfolio for Telling Stories with Data.
 Data visualization is going to be an incredibly instrumental element of the work I plan on doing.
 Whether it be policy analysis, policy research, or data science, visualization is an important tool that can help provide context and understanding in a condensed format.
 I look forward to building a better foundation of these skills and practicing them throughout the course.
 ## What I Hope to Learn
+* Color Schemes and how to use color
+* What to look for when critiquing existing visualizations
+* How to create meaningful visualizations based off data sets
+* How to curate